fhackett/cpsc490/README.md

 - Personal topics: bring an interesting piece of code
 - C++ current affairs, politics and future direction

+This section is organised as presentation notes - it is unlikely to be useful as handouts.
+Recommended future work is to produce more handouts that are targeted at students.

 ### Hello World dismantled

 This worked as the introductory session.